Robust Machine Learning

 -

-In particular, recent studies have shown that the current learning systems are vulnerable to evasion attacks such as adversarial examples for which the perturbation could be of very small magnitude.
+In particular, recent studies have shown that the current learning systems are vulnerable to evasion attacks.
 For example, our work has shown that by putting printed color stickers on road signs, a learner can be easily fooled by such physical perturbation.
-This is one of the first works to generate robust physical adversarial perturbations that remain effective under various conditions and viewpoints.
-Moreover, the model may be trained with a poisoned data set, causing it to give wrong predictions under certain scenarios.
-Our recent work has demonstrated that attackers can embed “backdoors” in a learner using a poisoned data set on real-world applications such as face recognition.
+A model may also be trained with a poisoned data set, causing it to make incorrect predictions under certain scenarios.
+Our recent work has demonstrated that attackers can embed “backdoors” in a learner using a poisoned data set for real-world applications such as face recognition systems.
+More exploration of ML model vulnerabilities can be found in thread model exploration.

 Privacy-preserving Machine Learning and Data Analytics